How to Apply

 Successful applicants follow a few basic steps.

 - Get to know our research.
 You won't become an expert before you get here, but familiarizing yourself with our work better prepares you to make a sound decision.
 Is this the right fit for you?
 We hope so, but you should decide for yourself.
 Knowing who we are and what we do also shows a level of curiosity and commitment that is essential to a candidate's success.

 - Get strong letters of recommendation.
 What you say about yourself, and what your transcripts say about you, are very important in the admissions process.
 But what others say about you, especially those who know your work and can speak to your abilities, makes a big difference at the margins of a highly competitive set of applications.

 - Play to your strengths.
-The committee considers a range of credentials when reviewing an application.
-While successful applicants tend to have a GPA and GRE scores above the 90th percentile, there is no hard minimum.
+We consider a range of credentials when reviewing an application, and there is no set minimum criterion for any component of the application.
 It is not uncommon for students who have a weakness in one area to make a strong case for themselves by excelling in other areas or by demonstrating a clear pattern of growth.

 All applications are submitted electronically via the graduate school.

 The deadline for submitting your application is December 1.

 The application fee is $95.
 Fee waivers are available to domestic students in financial need; please contact Julie Yun, Associate Dean of Diversity and Inclusion for the School of Engineering and Applied Science, to request a fee waiver.

 The graduate school maintains a definitive list of application requirements and a description of the program in some detail.
 However, for convenience, below is a list of materials you will need to submit.